stemmlerjs/code-samples/README.md

 If you have any questions or comments, please feel free to leave an issue.

-Otherwise, you can reach out to me on social media.
+You can also reach out to me on social media or via email at khalilstemmler@gmail.com.

 [Twitter](https://twitter.com/stemmlerjs)

 [LinkedIn](https://www.linkedin.com/in/khalilstemmler/)

 [Instagram](https://instagram.com/stemmlerjs)

+Thanks!